google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/choosing_typefaces_that_have_optical_sizes/content.md

 ![The characters “A” and “a” are rendered twice: On the left, they appear in a “display“ optical size; on the right, a “body” one.
 The stroke contrast on the left is considerably greater.
 Beneath both versions are representations of the variable axes.](images/2.5.2.svg)

 </figure>

+It’s worth noting that on the web, there’s a file-size cost for using each additional axis in a variable font.
+Generally, any time we add an [Optical Size axis](/glossary/optical_size_axis), the font file-size will typically double, although this depends on the family and the other axes used–it can range between 1.2× and 2.6×.

 For the novice [typographer](/glossary/typographer), the need for different optical sizes might not be immediately apparent, but once you better understand their role, this is a technical consideration that can have a very strong influence on your choice of typeface or [type family](/glossary/family_or_type_family_or_font_family).